finos/common-domain-model/documentation/source/contribution.rst

 .. note:: A contribution should be a whole `releasable unit <#what-is-a-releasable-unit>`_ and its size calibrated in accordance with the CDM's `agile development approach <#agile-development-approach>`_.

-Contributing using Rosetta
+Contributing
 """"""""""""""""""""""""""

-Once the model changes have been completed, use Rosetta to submit changes for review, referring to the `Rosetta Workspace Contribution Guide`_ and specifying a meaningful title and description.
+Once the model changes have been completed, submit changes for review, referring to the `Workspace Contribution Guide`_ and specifying a meaningful title and description.

 .. note:: All contributions are submitted as candidate changes to be incorporated under `the CDM licence`_.